sfigg/commercialization-public/docset/customize/mdm/policy-configuration-service-provider.md

 <a href="" id="textinput-allowlinguisticdatacollection"></a>**TextInput/AllowLinguisticDataCollection**
 <p style="margin-left: 20px">Allows sending to Microsoft user text input data samples (anonymized) are collected for future language model improvements.

+> [!IMPORTANT]
-> **Important**  Text input entered using specific input scope fields such as email address, login name, passwords, and phone numbers are excluded from any sampling.
+> Text input entered using specific input scope fields such as email address, login name, passwords, and phone numbers are excluded from any sampling.

 <p style="margin-left: 20px">The following list shows the supported values: